 Ed Morrison

-The founder of the Purdue Agile Strategy Lab and now the Director of the Lab at the University of North Alabama, Ed’s work emphasizes the strategic value of focused regional collaborations and open innovation, network-based models in today’s global economy.
-He is co-author of Strategic Doing: 10 Skills for Agile Leadership.
+Ed Morrison, PhD, his work emphasizes the strategic value of focused regional collaborations and open innovation, network-based models in today’s global economy.
+He is the co-author of Strategic Doing: 10 Skills for Agile Leadership.

-Ed developed a new discipline called Strategic Doing to accelerate these collaborations that is now widely used across the U.S. and is now gaining attention internationally.
-His work won the first Arthur D. Little Award for excellence in economic development presented by the American Economic Development Council.
+Ed developed a new discipline called Strategic Doing to accelerate these collaborations that is now widely used across the U.S. and increasingly internationally.
+His work won the first Arthur D. Little Award for Excellence in Economic Development presented by the American Economic Development Council.